hazybluedot/pygrade/README.md

 Because it is often much more convenient to enter comments and grades in a text file locally, I created several scripts that assist in the conversian between individual comment files and the Scholar directory format.

+In addition, there are tools to facilitate translating group feedback into individual feedback for posting to Scholar

 still a work in progress :-)